m1r24n/vsrx_kvm_sriov/README.md

         sudo modprobe i40e

-4. to verify that network interface card is properly load, do the following command
+4. to verify that network interface card is properly loaded, do the following command

         lspci | grep Ether
 ![sriov_nic](sriov_nic.png)